harshmeetarora/bilbo-bot/README.md

             User ubuntu
             IdentityFile ~/.ssh/htn.pem
     3. Access server from your CLI by invoking `$ ssh bilbo`
-- See further instructions inside the `env/` directory for configuration details, API keys etc
+- See further instructions inside the `env/` directory for configuration details, API keys etc.

+doofieBot v1.0 is licensed under the Apache License 2.0